-It’s one of the easiest online jobs to get into as well.
-So read on if you’d like to learn the craft and start finding online writing jobs right away.
+Copywriting is one of the easiest online jobs to get started with, too.
+So, read on if you’d like to learn the craft and start finding online writing jobs right away.
 You could have your first payment in your account by tonight!

 What does an online copywriter do?

-Copywriting generally refers to writing for a business or advertising purpose.
-Traditionally, that means you won’t be writing fiction or journalism, but rather homepage content, ad content, sales scripts, press releases, and other copy designed to help things to sell.
+Copywriting generally refers to writing for a business.
+Traditionally, that means you won’t be writing fiction or journalism but homepage content, ad content, sales scripts, press releases, and other copy designed to help sell stuff.

 If you market yourself for content writer jobs, you’ll get hired to write a larger proportion of blog posts and articles.
-If you market yourself for copywriter jobs you’ll get a larger number of requests to write emails, sales pages, site content, and the like.
+If you market yourself for copywriter jobs you’ll write emails, sales pages, site content, and the like.
 That said, you will probably get a combination of both these types of online writing jobs regardless of how you list yourself.
 Being willing to tackle any kind of job is an important way to ensure your success as a writer.

-Your job either way is to find clients and provide them with copy that meets their goals (sales, engagement, persuasion).
-Often this will mean working as a “ghostwriter,” meaning that you won’t be credited anywhere.
+Either way, you need to find clients and provide them with copy that meets their goals (sales, engagement, persuasion).
+Often this means working as a “ghostwriter,” so you won’t be credited anywhere.
 You’ll often be required to meet deadlines, and will usually be paid per word.

 How much does an online copywriter earn?
 This can range anywhere from $1 to $100 per 100 words, depending on the type of work you take on (and we’ll look at some ways you can charge more as we go on).

-Why writing jobs from home are easy to come by
+Why online writing jobs are easy to find